pranitjha/module_contribution/access_by_field/README.md

 This module provides additional access restrictions based on the value of a common field between user and entity.
 If both the fields hold same value, the user will have access to operations its role has opted.
-For now, only Edit and Delete operations are associated with with this module.
+View, Edit and Delete operations can be managed for Entities (Content and Taxonomy).

 Allowed field types:
 1. Entity Reference that includes Term & Content.
 2. Boolean
+3. Select

 About module configuration:
 1. The module provides two forms; for adding field mappings & managing role access.